rubiefawn/remedy/docs/content/abilities.md

 		<b>Mana Cost</b> 12 <br />
 		<b>Components</b> Verbal <br />
 		<b>Casting Time</b> 1 action <br /><hr />
 		Time ceases for all creatures but you for a moment.
 You immediately take 1 turn while time is frozen in this way.
 Existing hazards and magical effects can still harm you.
-Creatures other than you are frozen in time, and the result of any check they must make while frozen in this way is considered to be 1, unless they also know this spell, in which case they make all checks with disadvantage (d12).
+Creatures other than you are frozen in time, and the result of any check they must make while frozen in this way is considered to be 1, unless they also know this spell, in which case they make all checks with five disadvantage.
 	</TabItem>
 	<TabItem value="aptitude">
 		<b>Mana Cost</b> 12 <br />
 		<b>Components</b> Verbal <br />
 		<b>Casting Time</b> 1 action <br /><hr />
 		Time ceases for all creatures but you for a moment.
 You immediately take 1d4 turns in a row while time is frozen in this way.
 Existing hazards and magical effects can still harm you.
-Creatures other than you are frozen in time, and the result of any check they must make while frozen in this way is considered to be 1, unless they also know this spell, in which case they make all checks with disadvantage (d12).
+Creatures other than you are frozen in time, and the result of any check they must make while frozen in this way is considered to be 1, unless they also know this spell, in which case they make all checks with five disadvantage.
 	</TabItem>
 	<TabItem value="mastery">
 		<b>Mana Cost</b> 12 <br />